-Service Animals
+Assistance Animals

-A "service animal" is an animal that helps a person with a disability.
-Dogs used by the visually impaired are service animals.
-But service animals can also be a variety of animals that help people with a wide range of disabilities.
-For example: companion animals for people with mental health disabilities are service animals.
+A "service animal" is an animal that is trained to help a person with a disability.
+Dogs used by those with visual impairments are called service or assistance animals.
+But assistance animals can also be a variety of animals that help people with a wide range of disabilities.
+For example: companion animals for people with mental health conditions.

-The PHA's rules about pets do not apply to service animals.
-You have to care for the animal and control its behavior, but you are not required to pay a pet deposit for your service animal.
-You will probably have to give the PHA proof that your animal is a service animal and not a pet.
+The PHA's rules about pets do not apply to assistance animals.
+You have to care for the animal and control its behavior, but you are not required to pay a pet deposit for your assistance animal.
+You will probably have to give the PHA proof that your animal is an assistance animal and not a pet.
 See our fact sheet H-7 Can I Keep a Pet?